-- Manual upload of a collector data record (CDR) file in the form of a CSV file via the UI.
+- Manual upload of a collector data record, Usage file, in the form of a CSV file via the UI.

-- Configuring the usage collector profile to pick up CDR files from a remote server via FTP.
+- Configuring the usage collector profile to pick up Usage files from a remote server via FTP.

 - Upload usage by creating COLLECTOR_FIELDS records via API.

 Large volume of usage data is normally handled using option # 2 while real-time but infrequent usage data can be done either by option # 1 if there will be manual intervention or # 3 if the usage data is prepared and sent to the platform via a remote system/application.

 Step 1.
 Navigate to the collector profile that will be used to load the data.

 Upon logging into the org, go to Setup > Metered Usage > Usage Collectors and then select/click the collector profile that will be used.
 This will open the collector profile details.

 From the previous, click the Upload Usage File child node.
 This will bring up the wizard that will allow you to select a file from a local folder/directory or a mapped network folder/directory.

 When done, click Save to start the loading process.

 Step 3.
 Check and monitor the loading process.